Industry Guides 6 min read ·

 • Discussion of regulatory arbitrage or first-mover advantage

 1. Understand the regulation: What does it require?
 When does it take effect?
+Which entities are in scope?

-2. Quantify direct impact: Additional capital, systems, or personnel needed
+2. Quantify direct impact: Additional capital, systems, or personnel needed — size the compliance investment

-Common regulatory scenarios:
+Common regulatory scenarios in interviews:

-• Capital ratio shortfall requiring balance sheet optimization
+• Capital ratio shortfall requiring balance sheet optimization or asset disposal

 Pattern 6: M&A Valuation